romerorocha/lotr-notebook-app/README.md

 yarn start
 ```

 NPM could be used instead, but YARN is recommended.
-Server  starts listening on PORT `3000`, if avaliable.
+Server  starts listening on PORT `3000`, if available.

 ## Backend Server